stev0531/iteration-3-raymond-shayler/Documentation/Teacher-Guide.md

 * Fill in the required information and click confirm

 ## How to add another authorized email account?
-* This feature does not currently exist.
+This feature does not currently exist.
 Please contact the developers who created the SAGE system if you need more information at
+* rabex028@morris.umn.edu (Student)
+* mcphee@morris.umn.edu (Professor)
+* lamberty@morris.umn.edu (Professor)

 ## I signed in but nothing is working?